The Story and Legacy of Mittens, AARF Spokescat and Honorary Board Member

-On a cold night in Baltimore, January 2011, two teenage boys trapped a young mother cat in a milk crate while she was nursing her kittens, doused her in lighter fluid and struck a match.
-The brave feline managed to escape from the crate, extinguish the fire and return to tend to her newborn kittens.
-Mittens, as she was named, was rescued by local police as well as Baltimore City Animal Control officers.
-Mittens and her kittens were rushed to the Baltimore Animal Rescue and Care Shelter (BARCS), where, with expert, loving care she slowly recovered from third and fourth-degree burns covering 70-percent of her body as well as the loss of her ears.
-Despite her severe injuries, Mittens continued to care for her kittens during recovery and was very affectionate toward the BARCS staff.
-She and three of her sweet kittens pulled through.
+On a cold night in Baltimore, January 2011, two teenage boys trapped a young mother cat in a milk crate while she was nursing her kittens, doused her in lighter fluid, and struck a match.
+The brave feline escaped from the crate with her kittens and was rescued by local police as well as Baltimore City Animal Control officers and rushed to the Baltimore Animal Rescue and Care Shelter (BARCS).
+With expert, loving care she slowly recovered from third- and fourth-degree burns covering 70-percent of her body, as well as the loss of her ears, all the while continuing to care for her kittens.
+The primary perpetrator in her case pled guilty to felony animal cruelty and served jail time.

 Mittens’ inspiring story led her to become the unofficial face for animal abuse laws in the state of Maryland, and she spent her life as an anti-cruelty advocate by the side of her adoptive family, Cindy and Bosley Wright.
 Due in part to Mittens’ inspiring story, the 2011 Maryland Congressional Session achieved unprecedented success as new laws were passed that had previously failed.
 She was honored as the ASPCA Cat of the Year 2011 and was featured on the “Today Show.”